Ethanjfriedman/calculator-react/README.md

 * Fixed deployment error (`create-react-app` had automatically added in the `build/` directory to the .gitignore -- grrr).
 * Minor styling
 * Minor refactoring
+* Added in tooltips on operation keys
+* Cannot find square root, ln, or log of a negative number
+* TODO: fix handling decimals with leading zero